-The following guest post is courtesy of Jameel Ahmad, VP of Corporate Development and Market Research at FXTM.
+The following article was written by Jameel Ahmad, VP of Corporate Development and Market Research at FXTM.

 Iran is sitting at the centre of a geopolitical maelstrom.
 Its alliance with beleaguered GCC member Qatar, June’s terrorist strike on its Parliament building in Tehran, and recent financial sanctions from the US, have all conspired to keep the country in a state of uncertainty.
 America’s President Trump has made no secret of his distrust of the nation, promising to put an end to the JCPOA (Joint Comprehensive Plan of Action) deal penned by predecessor Barack Obama.
 Throughout his campaign, Trump repeatedly described the accord – informally called the Iranian Nuclear Deal – as ‘The Worst Deal Ever’.